hmc-cs111-spring2016/project-notebook/Entry 2 -- April 10.md

 	- Some note values would be impossible to generate.
 How do we get, say dotted half notes in 4/4 time?
 (Maybe allow a certain chance for two notes to "combine" into one once the measure's been generated?)
 	- How does this alg work in odd times?
 - For user feedback, I need something better than the types of error messages I'm currently giving.
 I'm contemplating trying to implement feedback where I'd highlight the troublesome pieces of code.
 I'd have to delve into the parser generator I'm using, but it could be a cool "language-y" aspect to sink some time into.
+- Also - There are a huge amount of things I could work on to try to generate harmonically pleasing music, but I'm going to leave that to the side for the time being.
+The code I'd have to write would be super back-end heavy, and would probably be out of scope considering the amount of time I have for this project.
+I would like to do some basic things with harmony/consonance before the semester ends, but at least for the next week I'm going to focus on things like user feedback, the UI version of the DSL, rhythms, MIDI output, etc.

 **What questions do you have for your critique partners?
 How can they best help you?**